 16. What are the indications for using combined anticholinergic and β-agonist bronchodilator drugs?

 They are used for COPD patients to provide relief for an airflow obstruction.
-They are also useful in patients with severe asthma that have not responded well to β-agonist drugs.
+They are also useful in patients with severe asthma who have not responded well to β-agonist drugs.

 17. What are the most common devices used to administer respiratory drugs?